xxodaisy/assignment-1/README.md

 I answered several key business questions using optimized SQL queries and provided insights as a Business Intelligence Analyst.

-## Questions
-A. You are going to import the sql data file and insert that data into the Mysql database.

-Download the sample data here: sample wholesale.sql Please import the data into your mysql database

-B. Please write in document the query for each question, show the result of the query, and give your analysis of the data.
-Make sure your query is the most optimized.

 ## 🏆 Key Business Questions & SQL Queries

 ### 1️⃣ Which Product is the Most Bought Each Month?